I love to explore new cuisines and offer guidance to fellow explorers.

 I Dream of Sushi

-While I know that sushi is an extensive topic (I plan on writing several hubs for a sushi series) my goal here is to provide a point of reference for the complete sushi novice, but also a place for those diners who think they know all there is to know about sushi.
+While I know that sushi is an extensive topic, my goal here is to provide a point of reference for the complete sushi novice but also a place for those diners who think they know all there is to know about sushi.
 You’d be surprised—there are hundreds of sushi combinations out there, complicated techniques and ingredients that come from the unlikeliest of places and are often not available at your neighborhood sushi joint.

 Well-Known and Popular Types of Sushi